Skip to content

 TruePeopleSearch is the standout free option in 2026.
 It pulls data from public records, phone directories, and property filings to show current and past addresses.
 In our testing, it returned accurate address information for about 7 out of 10 people we searched.

-ZabaSearch is another solid free option.
+ZabaSearch is worth checking too.
 It pulls from court filings, public directories, and phone records.
-Less polished than TruePeopleSearch or Whitepages, but it sometimes turns up addresses the bigger sites miss.
+Less polished than TruePeopleSearch or Whitepages, but it sometimes turns up addresses the bigger sites miss entirely.
+According to TechRadar’s 2026 rankings, free people search tools have improved accuracy significantly over the past two years.

 #County Property Records